Where Do I Buy a PC?

 Insight Web Link

-Once the page opens select "Company Standards" in the gray box in the top right corner of the window.
+Once the page opens select the "Click Here to Order Now" button or the "Company Standards" in the gray box in the top right corner of the window.

 What if the Models Listed Don't Solve My Special or Unusual Needs?

-If you would like to purchase a HP desktop, laptop, or a tablet that does not exist on this list, please contact Mike Mueller at (800) 321-2437 ext.
-7869 or via e-mail at firstname.lastname@example.org to coordinate the custom order.
+If you would like to purchase a HP desktop, laptop, or a tablet that does not exist on this list, please contact the Information Resources Customer Support desk at 913-588-7995 (ext.
+87995) or via e-mail at firstname.lastname@example.org to coordinate the custom order.
 Custom orders have a longer lead-time to process and arrive to campus.

 So Many Choices, Where Do I Start?